tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/Activities/02-Stu_S3/README.md

 # Students Do: Creating Amazon S3 Buckets

-In this activity, you will gain hands-on experience using Amazon S3 by creating two buckets.
+In this activity, you will gain hands-on experience using Amazon S3 by creating public and private buckets.

 ## Instructions